alabou/NMOS-MatroxOnly/NMOS With NDI.md

 A sub-Flow MUST have a `urn:x-matrox:layer` attribute identifying the sub-Flow within all the other sub-Flows of the same `format` making an NDI stream.
 A Flow that is not a sub-Flow MUST NOT have such attribute.

-A sub-Flow MUST have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the sub-Flow compatibility with other sub-Flows making an NDI stream.
+A sub-Flow SHOULD have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the sub-Flow compatibility with other sub-Flows making an NDI stream.
+A sub-Flow without a `urn:x-matrox:layer_compatibility_groups` attribute MUST be assumed as being part of all groups.
 A Flow that is not a sub-Flow MUST NOT have such attribute.

 The sub-Flows of an NDI multiplexed stream MUST wither all be uncompressed sub-streams or all be compressed streams.